wp-plugins/wp-spamshield/readme.txt

 Forked from WP-SpamFree Version 2.1.1.0, 10/10/13

 For a complete list of changes to the plugin, view the [Version History](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

+== Upgrade Notice ==
+= 1.4 =
+Added important security enhancements that protect your WordPress site against many common SQL Injection and XSS/XST exploits.
+Also added new filters to the spam blocking algorithm, improved some of the existing filters, and updated the semantic spam filters.

 == Other Notes ==